IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 There are optional parameters for formatting:

-- `Format` - determines what date/time parts are displayed, defaults to `'mediumDate'`, equivalent to **'MMM d, y'**
+- `format` - determines what date/time parts are displayed, defaults to `'mediumDate'`, equivalent to **'MMM d, y'**
-- `Timezone` - the timezone offset for dates.
+- `timezone` - the timezone offset for dates.
 By default uses the end-user's local system timezone
-- `DigitsInfo` - decimal representation objects.
+- `digitsInfo` - decimal representation objects.
 Default to `'1.0-3'`

-To allow customizing the display format by these parameters, the `PipeArgs` input is exposed.
-A column will respect only the corresponding properties for its data type, if `PipeArgs` is set.
+To allow customizing the display format by these parameters, the `pipeArgs` input is exposed.
+A column will respect only the corresponding properties for its data type, if `pipeArgs` is set.
 Example:
 <!-- Angular -->
 ```typescript
 const pipeArgs: IColumnPipeArgs = {